MichaelWalker-git/MichaelWalker-git/README.md

 **Current Status **

-- 👨🏻‍💻 I’m currently working on two stealth projects.
 - 🌱 I’m currently learning more about SageMaker Studio and Sagemaker Pipelines.
 - 🤔 My research interests are with Machine Learning, Deep Reinforcement Learning, etc.
 - 💼 I’m pursuing a Masters in Computer Science.
 - 💬 Ask me about anything, I would like to answer.
-- 📫 Please email via MichaelHuyTran@gmail.com to reach me.
+- 📫 Please email via MichaelHuyWalker@gmail.com to reach me.

 <br/>